pestphp/docs/filtering-tests.md

 # Test Filtering

 When you run `/vendor/bin/pest`, Pest executes the complete test suite by default.
-As expected, running individual tests is accomplished by passing the test name as the first argument.
+As you might expect, running individual tests is accomplished by passing the test name as the first argument.

 ```bash
 /vendor/bin/pest tests/Unit/TestExample.php
 ```

-This chapter will cover the most commonly used filtering options in Pest PHP.
-For the complete CLI API Reference, please refer to [CLI API Reference](/docs/cli-api-reference).
+This chapter will cover even more ways to filter which tests are executed by Pest.
+For the complete CLI API Reference, please refer to our [CLI API Reference](/docs/cli-api-reference).

 <div class="collection-method-list" markdown="1">